When traveling domestically, student organizations should be mindful of the following practices to ensure the safety of all who travel with the group.

 - Always plan for the most travel your organization may require to make sure you have the necessary resources to afford your activities.
 It is always better to have extra money in your account, than to run out of funds for travel and cancel trips or travel unsafely.

 Sources of funding

 - Member contributions

-- Student Organization Fundraising – the OSL is a resource to student organizations to develop financial support from donors
+- Student Organization Fundraising – the DSO is a resource to student organizations to develop financial support from donors

 When working to balance academic and personal commitments with off-campus activities, it is important to weigh priorities and plan ahead.
 Harvard College is committed to the priority of academic commitments.
 Travel should be planned in such a way that students can meet academic expectations without compromising safety.
 Students are encouraged to: